GoogleDevelopersItaly/conferencedb/README.md

 # conferencedb
-Website with a list of conferences
+Website with a list of conferences.
+This is not an official Google product.

 ## Getting Started